JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Edited history and occult item descriptions to display percentages.
 Cleared Disciplines before many more cutscenes than in the original.
 Made Chang brothers and serial killer be resistant to Blood Purge.
+Disabled Vision of Death, Suicide and Mass Suicide for the zombies.
 Mentioned light amplification effects of Auspex and Divine Vision.
-Disabled Vision of Death, Suicide and Mass Suicide for the zombies.
+Disabled Obfuscate and Protean warform combi to avoid exit freeze.

 Items:
 +Made it possible to give redundant items to NPCs and removed others.